shenghaoyang/arduino_DMXPro/README.md

      -Valid firmware version, break time data, mark after break time data, and DMX output rate data are sent back to the host
      -But user defined configuration data is sent back to the host as all zeroes
 2. Set Widget Parameters Request (Label = 4)
-     -New parameters are accepted, but not written to memory
+     -New parameters are accepted, but only stored in SRAM
      -User defined configuration data is not stored

 # Usage